 Things to Know Before Visiting Belgium

-English is widely spoken if you are in Brussels and know a bit of French then use it, the same goes for Antwerp.
-Bruges and Ghent are both Flemish and speak Dutch, don’t speak French here.
-And unless you have a good grasp of Dutch/ Flemish then just stick to English.
+English is widely spoken—if you are in Brussels and know a bit of French, then use it (same for Antwerp).
+Bruges and Ghent are Flemish and speak Dutch, so don’t speak French here.
+Unless you have a good grasp of Dutch/ Flemish, stick to English.

 Cycling in Belgium

-Get on your bike!
-Everyone cycles here!
-In Antwerp, I hired a bike for a week for €9.
-You have a completely separate cycle path with its own signaling system so it’s unbelievably safe, unlike cycling in the UK when you fear for your life most of the time!
+Get on your bike—everyone cycles here!
+I hired a bike in Antwerp for a week, which cost €9.
+There’s an entirely separate cycle path with a signaling system, so it’s unbelievably safe, unlike cycling in the UK when you fear for your life most of the time.

 Brussels Itinerary

-Make your way to the Grand Palace from 1:30-2 pm and take a free walking tour
+Go to the Grand Palace from 1:30 to 2:00 p.m. and take a free walking tour.

-The idea behind free walking tours is that the tour guides work really hard to make sure you have a fantastic tour and then at the end you pay what you feel it is worth (or in my case what you can afford).
-The standard rate for a walking tour is around €15 per person so ideally, that’s a good figure to go for.
+The idea behind free walking tours is that the tour guides work hard to give you a fantastic tour, and then at the end, you pay what you feel it’s worth or can afford.
+The standard rate for a walking tour is around €15 per person, so, ideally, that’s a good amount to go for.

-Finally, I gave in, deciding I should make the most of being here and I couldn’t come to Belgium and not drink some beer.
-I didn’t really feel like drinking alone so I booked on.
-I’m so glad I did.
-If you are thinking of booking a beer tour and aren’t sure DO IT.
-Especially if you are a solo female traveler, beer + other people = instant friends, a great night, and a lovely hangover the next day.
+Finally, I gave in, deciding that visiting Belgium would only be worthwhile by drinking some beer!
+I didn’t feel like drinking alone, so I booked into another group and was happy I did.
+If you’re considering booking a beer tour and aren’t sure, DO IT.
+Especially if you’re a solo female traveler, beer + other people = instant friends and a great night.

 Explore Ghent to Bruges

-On my second day in Belgium, I booked myself on a coach tour to Ghent and Bruges.
+On day two of my Belgium itinerary, I booked a coach tour to Ghent and Bruges.

-After doing lots of research trying to decide on Bruges or Ghent and being unable to decide which one to do I decided to do a day tour of Bruges and Ghent in one day.
+After doing lots of research to decide between Ghent or Bruges, I decided to do a Belgium tour of both in one day.

 Why Do a Day Tour of Bruges and Ghent?

-The trains are expensive in Belgium so it wasn’t much more to do a tour than it was to get the train, plus I could leave my backpack on the coach, and a walking tour of both areas was included.
+The trains are expensive from Brussels to Bruges, so it didn’t cost much more to do a tour than the train—plus, I could leave my backpack on the coach, and a walking tour of both areas was included.
 This meant I would be able to fit a lot into my day.

 Things to See and Do in Ghent

 Look for a shop just off the main square called Truffelhuisje.
-The man who served me was so helpful and the prices were reasonable…the chocolates were pretty amazing too.
-I had planned on giving them as a gift to someone… but I changed my mind and ate them myself, oops!
+The man who served me was so helpful, and the prices were reasonable—the chocolates were pretty amazing, too.
+I planned on gifting them to someone but changed my mind and ate them myself.
+Oops!

-Breaking news, French fries do not come from France, they are from Belgium.
-If you are a vegetarian check before you order though as they normally fry them in beef fat.
+Breaking news: French fries don’t come from France, they’re from Belgium!
+If you’re a vegetarian, check before ordering—the frites are often fried in beef fat.

 Visit the Basilica of the Holy Blood

-You really have to see it to believe it.
-It’s free to enter and I’d give you at least 30 minutes.
+You have to see the Basilica of the Holy Blood to believe it.
+It’s free to enter, and I recommend spending at least 30 minutes there.

 Drink a Belgium Hot Chocolate

-I think this is what I will remember about Belgium (this and the beer).
-Honestly, I have never tasted anything like it.
-They just give you a cup of milk with a lollypop stick with a big lump of chocolate on it.
-AMAZING.
+The hot chocolate is what I’ll remember most about Belgium (and the beer, of course).
+Honestly, I’ve never tasted anything like Belgian hot chocolate.
+They give you a cup of milk with a lollypop stick that has a big lump of chocolate on it.
+As you stir, it begins to melt—the flavor is AMAZING.

 Visit Antwerp

-If you are lucky and you have 3 days in Belgium you can walk a short walk down a path from the coach station in Bruges and get a train to Antwerp.
-I got on the 6:30 pm train and arrived just before 8 pm, the cost was around €15.
+If you are lucky and have three days in Belgium, you can easily walk to the coach station in Bruges and board a train to Antwerp.
+I got on the 6:30 p.m. train and arrived just before 8:00 p.m., which cost around €15.
+This is the perfect way to spend your third and final day in Belgium.

 Where to Stay in Antwerp